brandur/sorg/content/drafts/ruby-memory.md

 prefer to resurrect one from the tomb before asking the OS for more memory.
-Conversely, if heap pages in the tomb stay dead for long enough, Ruby may release them back to the OS (in practice, this probably doesn't happen very often;
-we'll get into this in just a moment, but it's another hint as to why Unicorn workers bloat).
+Conversely, if heap pages in the tomb stay dead for long enough, Ruby may release them back to the OS (in practice, this probably doesn't happen very often, which we'll get into in just a moment).

 We talked a little about how Ruby allocates new pages above.
-After being assigned new memory by the OS, Ruby will go through a new page and do some basic initialization ([from `gc.c`][heappageallocate]):
+After being assigned new memory by the OS, Ruby will traverse a new page and do some initialization ([from `gc.c`][heappageallocate]):

 ``` c
 static struct heap_page *